karaolidis/telegraf-clickhouse-plugin/README.md

 The ClickHouse output plugin saves Telegraf metric data to a ClickHouse database.

-The plugin uses a simple, hard-coded database schema.
-There is a table for each metric type and the table name is the metric name.
-There is a column per field and a column per tag.
-There is an optional column for the metric timestamp.

-A row is written for every input metric.
-This means multiple metrics are never merged into a single row, even if they have the same metric name, tags, and timestamp.

 The plugin uses Golang's generic "database/sql" interface and third party drivers.

 ## Getting started